-3. Total Water Consumption during the f (You may omit this information if y • ' ousand): Gallons purchased into system: 7,550,000 Gallons pumped into system: 76,789,000 Water Accou untability Ratio: / Gallons pum med) Gallons billed to customers: 70,485,000 83.57% 1 / 4.
+3. Total Water Consumption during the f (You may omit this information if y • ' ousand): Gallons purchased into system: 7,550,000 Gallons pumped into system: 76,789,000 Water Accou untability Ratio: / Gallons pum ped) Gallons billed to customers: 70,485,000 83.57% 1 / 4.
 Standby Fees (authorized only under T (You may omit this information if y , es) Does the District have Debt Service e standby fees?
 Yes No X If yes, Date of the most recent con nmission Order: Does the District have Operation a nd Maintenance sta andby fees?
 Yes No X If yes, Date of the most recent con nmission Order: 5.
-Location of District (required for first audit year or when information changes, otherwise this information may be omitted): Is the District located entirely with in one county?
-Yes X No County(ies) in which the District is located: Brazoria Count у Is the District located within a city? ) Entirely Partly No et at all X City(ies) in which the District is loc ated: Is the District located within a city's s extra territorial ju risdiction (ETJ)?
-Entirely X Partly No t at all ETJs in which the District is locate d: City of Manvel Are Board members appointed by a n office outside the e district?
-Yes No X If Yes, by whom?
+Location of District (required for first otherwise this information may be of • information chang ges, Is the District located entirely with in one county?
+Yes X No County(ies) in which the District is located: Brazoria Count у Is the District located within a city? ) Entirely Partly No et at all X City(ies) in which the District is loc ated: Is the District located within a city's extra territorial jurisdiction (ETJ)?
+Entirely X Partly No t at all ETJs in which the District is locate d: City of Manvel Are Board members appointed by a Yes No X If Yes, by whom?
 Water purchased from Brazoria Co ounty MUD 25 per emergency interco onnect agreeme nt.
-Sec e accompanying auditors' report.
+See e accompanying auditors' report.